HollyESmith/Forecasting_Polestar_Success/README.md

 In addition to predicting the price pf Tesla a few days out, we also added an additional prediction comparing volume to price.

-Next we try predicting a correlation of higher stock prices and higher trading volume.
-When testing the stock price for each Electric Vehicle company (EV) using an arbitrary number of shares (in this example 1 billion shares traded), we see a pattern emerge.
+Next we try predicting a correlation of higher stock prices and higher trading volume using a linear regresion model.
+By testing the stock price for each Electric Vehicle company (EV) using an arbitrary number of shares (in this example 1 billion shares traded), we see a pattern emerge.

 By editting our code for Telsa and using the other EV's tickers.
-We see share prices begin to rise:
+We see share prices begin to rise along with trading volume:

 Company Name	  Reg Predict